 The knife and scissors are both exterior accessible, which several reviewers complimented.
 They can also be opened with one hand, which is quite handy.
 More details on the Leatherman Wingman.

-If you want a heavy duty work tool, the Leatherman New Wave is an excellent choice.
-However, if you want a sturdy multi-tool for non-professional use, the Wingman is a great decision.
-This tool is small enough to be handy, but big enough to do the job.
-For everyday use, the Wingman is our recommendation.
+If you want a heavy-duty work tool, the Leatherman Wave or Wave + is an excellent choice.
+However, if you want a sturdy multi-tool for non-professional use, the No products found. is a great decision.
+This tool is small enough to be handy but big enough to do the job.
+For minimalist everyday use, the Skeletool is our recommendation.